ScoutOK/degender-your-internet/README.md

 If you think we missed any words, please let us know in the feedback section.

-About the creator: I am an agender female who is sick of always thinking about gender and is quite tired.
+About the creator: I am an agender(ish) female who is sick of always thinking about gender and is quite tired.

 Packages used: webpack, node.js, react, redux, firebase